vippsas/vipps-order-management-api/vipps-order-management-api.md

 [`POST:/order-management/v2/{paymentType}/receipts/{orderId}`](https://developer.vippsmobilepay.com/api/order-management#operation/postReceiptV2)

-This is endpoint is for sending receipt information.
+This endpoint is for sending receipt information.
 Receipt information is a combination of order lines and a bottom line with sum and VAT.
 An `OrderLine` is a description of each item present in the order.
 Detailed information about each property is available in the [OpenAPI spec](https://developer.vippsmobilepay.com/api/order-management#operation/postReceiptV2).
 A receipt is immutable and, once sent, cannot be overwritten.

 Example request: